zzdtravel

 Chatuchak Weekend Market

-Chatuchak Weekend Market-November 2024
+Chatuchak Weekend Market-December 2024

 Among the largest open-air markets in the world, Chatuchak (also referred to as 'Jatujak' or simply 'JJ Market') seems to unite everything buyable, from used vintage sneakers to baby squirrels.
 Plan to spend a full day here, as there’s plenty to see, do and buy.
 But come early, ideally around 10am, to beat the crowds and the heat.
 There is an information centre and bank with ATMs and foreign-exchange booths at the Chatuchak Park Office, near the northern end of the market’s Soi 1, Soi 2 and Soi 3.